0xalxi/action-protocol/ReadMe.md

 Actions are advertised using human-readable strings, and processed using function selectors (`bytes4(keccack256(action_key))`).
 Human-readable strings allow end-users to easily interpret functionality, while function selectors allow efficient comparison operations on arbitrarily long action keys.
 This scheme also allows for simple namespacing and sequence specification.

-Off-chain services can easily convert the strings to `bytes4` selector encoding when interacting with ERC-5050 contracts or parsing `SendAction` and `ActionReceived` event logs.
+Off-chain services can easily convert the strings to `bytes4` selector encoding when interacting with contracts implementing this EIP or parsing `SendAction` and `ActionReceived` event logs.

 ### Validation